-14.1 Halton Curve Rail Link is a scheme which, if implemented, would lead to new local services between Liverpool-Halton-Chester-North Wales, a possible new local station at Beechwood in Runcorn and the re-opening of Ditton Station.
+14.1 Halton Curve Rail Link is a £7.5m scheme which, if implemented, would lead to new local services, a possible new local station at Beechwood in Runcorn and the re-opening of Ditton Station It would also complement the Mersey Gateway.

-- 14.2 Car parking, access and environmental improvements are proposed to be made at both Widnes and Hough Green stations, to encourage greater use of rail travel. - 14.3 3MG is a large-scale road/rail freight interchange to undergo considerable expansion in south west Widnes.
+- 14.2 Car Parking and Access Improvements could be made at both Widnes and Hough Green stations. - 14.3 3MG is a large-scale road/rail freight interchange to undergo considerable expansion in south west Widnes.
 It will provide major investment into existing rail freight businesses and be of regional and national significance.
+In order to deliver this programme, however, other road infrastructure improvements, which are part of the LTP, are being worked on.
+These include a new bridge on Ditton Road and the provision of an HGV bypass.

-Other road infrastructure improvements are also being worked on, including an upgrade of Ditton Junction Bridge by Network Rail. - 14.4 A Masterplan for this site was approved in December 2004 and details a five-year implementation programme.
+A Masterplan for this site was approved in December 2004 and details a five-year implementation programme.
+This has now been converted into a Supplementary Planning Document.